+SITE NUMBER: B1202 NAME of SITE: Craiginches Prison, Torry

+Proposer: Scottish Prison Service

+Nature of the proposal: Allocate as an opportunity site for redevelopment following the closure of the prison.
+Proposed future use undetermined at this stage.

+Checklist Score: 54 Constraints: Primary School Capacity

+Recommendation: Desirable

-SITE NUMBER: B1202 NAME of SITE: Craiginches Prison, Torry Proposer: Scottish Prison Service Nature of the proposal: Allocate a future use undetermined at this stag elopment following the closure of the prison.
-Proposed Checklist Score: 54 Constraints: Prim ary School Capacity Recommendation: Desirable Justification: School is forecast to go over capacit are therefore likely to require an edu would propose identifying the site as ty in 2014 and will remain so for location contribution to overcom an opportunity site for develop in the context of the surroundir categories.
-The only exception is that Walker Road Primary or the foreseeable future.
-Any housing proposals for this site e this.
-No specific uses are proposed at the moment so we opment and await further details from the proposer as to the ng area, it is likely that a residential/office/mixed use situation needs to be addressed.
+The redevelopment of this brownfield site scores well in nearly all categories.
+The only exception is that Walker Road Primary School is forecast to go over capacity in 2014 and will remain so for the foreseeable future.
+Any housing proposals for this site are therefore likely to require an education contribution to overcome this.
+No specific uses are proposed at the moment so we would propose identifying the site as an opportunity site for development and await further details from the proposer as to the precise nature of development.
+Given the context of the surrounding area, it is likely that a residential/office/mixed use development would be acceptable but the primary school capacity situation needs to be addressed.